Have you had a website built for you but you’re not too convinced that it’s doing a great job at bringing in sales or generating leads?

 - Layout – are there any elements that are overlapping, making text difficult to read?

 Do your contact forms work?
-Do you receive an email when someone send a message via your website’s contact form?
+Do you receive an email notification when someone sends a message via your website’s contact form?

-Are people able to sign up to your email list and do they receive a welcome email from you upon signing up?
+Are people able to sign up to your email list and do they receive a welcome email or lead magnet from you upon signing up?

 Is imagery of a high quality?
 Could you benefit from replacing stock photographs with professional branded photography?